 - how can any successor scheme(s) better advance equality and social justice considerations?

 - How can the Welsh Government ensure that the next iteration of the Warm Homes Programme better aligns with its efforts to decarbonise Welsh housing?

 The Committee held a consultation and received fourteen responses.
 The Committee also held oral evidence sessions with stakeholders including think tanks, charities, and industry experts on the following dates:

 A series of one-to-one interviews were held with social and private tenants, private landlords and owner occupiers who either had experience of the Warm Homes Programme or were in, or at risk of, fuel poverty.
 A summary of findings was published in March 2022.
 Watch Jon and Michelle who shared their experiences of the impact of fuel poverty as part of the inquiry.

 The Committee laid its report on Wednesday, 18 May 2022.

-Following publication, Chair of the Committee, Jenny Rathbone MS, issued a media response and said:
+On publication, Chair of the Committee, Jenny Rathbone MS, issued a media response and said:

 Business type: Committee Inquiry

 - Fuel poverty and the Warm Homes Programme (completed)